astrothesaurus/UAT/README.md

 The dendrogram folder contains the code to used to create the interactive browser on the UAT website.

+The browsers folder contains the files needed to create the alphabetical and hierarchical browsers on the UAT website.

 The thesaurus folder contains the content of the UAT in four file formats.

 =====================